stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/04_import_geometry_data.md

         filename: screenshot_inventory_map_view.png
         caption: "The map view of an inventory can be opened by selecting the map view tap in the panel view."
 ---
+To import the station layout of the seismic network installed at *Hoher Sonnblick* the file `seisrock_sbk_inventory.xml` of the tutorial data set is needed.
+Make shure, that you have this file available at your filesystem.

 ## Opening the geometry editor
 To import the geometry file, the collection node `edit geometry` has to be executed.
 The access the geometry editor using the `edit geometry` collection node involves the follwing steps.